shawnmckinney/fortress-saml-demo/README.md

  * sam3 - access to page three
  * sam* - access to all pages

-7. Common Errors:
+## Common Errors During Testing

- a.
-Invalid Entity Id registered with SSO Circle.com.
+1. Invalid Entity Id registered with SSO Circle.com.
 If authentication succeeds with IdP, but the redirect to fortress-saml-demo fails with this error in browser.
  ![SSO Circle Invalid Metadata page](https://github.com/shawnmckinney/fortress-saml-demo/blob/master/src/main/javadoc/doc-files/SSO-Circle-invalid-entityid.png "Unsuccessful Redirect")